 Bonus: Why not take your movie night to the next level with an outdoor cinema — a DIY outdoor cinema that is!
 Check out this project on how you can make your very own movie projector using your SMARTPHONE!

-Because we’re a fan of trips and because most of the time, restaurants are full during Valentine’s Day.
-Why not make the celebration more meaningful by having a road trip with your kids.
+Because we’re a fan of trips and because most of the time, restaurants are full during Valentine’s Day, why not make the celebration more meaningful by having a road trip with the family?
 It’s surely a day they will always remember.
 Personally, I think a road trip is the best idea of a Valentine’s Day date with kids.

 It wouldn’t hurt to go on a Valentine’s Day date with kids every year.
 It can be a tradition that you might want to start with the little ones.
 After all, they won’t be so young for long and soon enough, they will have to go on their own dates.
 For now, though, savor each moment you can have with your little one.